hothothotdog/CP2-CopyIIPC-Snatchit-Tools-and-Documentation/README.md

 # cp2-tools

-A Python toolkit for converting, recovering, and validating floppy disk images in the **SOFTWARE PIRATES `.cp2`** format.
+A Python toolkit for converting, recovering, and validating floppy disk images in the CopyII PC and Snatchit **SOFTWARE PIRATES `.cp2`** format.

-The CP2 format was produced by the SOFTWARE PIRATES disk imaging utility for DOS (versions 3.02 – 6.0).
+The CP2 format was produced as a disk imaging utility for DOS (versions 3.02 – 6.0).
 It stores raw FDC read results track by track, including sector status flags and an interleaved sector data block.
 See [`CP2_FORMAT.md`](CP2_FORMAT.md) for the full format specification.